Total Eclipse of the Heart: Nicki French version

 English singer Nicki French released a hi-NRG remake of "Total Eclipse of the Heart" in October 1994 that was also a worldwide hit.
 It was included on her debut album, Secrets (1995).
 The song originally peaked at No. 54 on the UK Singles Chart in 1994 but reached No. 5 after being re-issued in January 1995.
 In the United States, French's version peaked at No. 2 on the Billboard Hot 100, and it garnered frequent airplay on AC radio.
 It enjoyed greater success in Australia, spending four nonconsecutive weeks at No. 2.
-Elsewhere, the cover reached number 13 in New Zealand, number 16 in Canada, and peaked within the top 10 of several European countries.
+Elsewhere, the cover reached number four in Israel, number 13 in New Zealand, number 16 in Canada, and peaked within the top 10 of several European countries.